ArthurOberon/minitalk/README.md

 ## Client

-* At the start, the client, take the length of the message, and send it (with a mask of 32 bits) :
+* At the start, the client take the length of the message, and send it (with a mask of 32 bits) :
 ```
 if (size & (0b10000000000000000000000000000000 >> i++))
 	kill(pid, SIGUSR2)